utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 I'm learning git and Github and this repo will help me.
 Don't judge.
 ```

+(If we didn't talk about Markdown in detail earlier, now is a good time to review the [Markdown syntax](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).)

 You can save the file, but keep it open.